thcipriani/train-stats/README.md

 plt.show()
 ```

-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.13/site-packages/seaborn/categorical.py:3399: UserWarning: 83.5% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
-      warnings.warn(msg, UserWarning)

     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.13/site-packages/seaborn/categorical.py:3399: UserWarning: 73.1% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)